 Misdiagnosis is a type of medical malpractice that refers to both diagnostic error and mistreatment.
-Diagnostic errors are misdiagnosis or delayed diagnosis, failure to diagnose, wrong or inappropriate treatment given for a particular condition.
+Diagnostic errors are misdiagnosis or delayed diagnosis, failure to diagnose, and wrong or inappropriate treatment for a particular condition.

 - Worsening of the medical condition

 - Delay in giving a correct diagnosis

 A misdiagnosis can also be due to a doctor’s negligence, such as failure to examine the patient properly or follow proper diagnostic procedures that identify an illness.

 Misdiagnosis may lead to worse health problems requiring more treatment, costing more money, and extending the time frame for getting treatments done.
 A misdiagnosis may, in turn, result in higher insurance payments and workers’ compensation claims.